Signed in as:

 Bristol Bay is a region unlike any other.

-SALMONet is addressing broadband needs across different community groups by focusing on last-mile deployment, developing new infrastructure, and ensuring digital equity.
-Read more about the efforts for each group based on their current stage of broadband development.
+SALMONet is addressing broadband needs across different community groups by focusing on last-mile deployment, developing new infrastructure, and ensuring digital access.
+Groups are sorted based on their current stage of broadband development.

 As connectivity becomes a necessity to participate in modern society, high-speed broadband infrastructure deployment is a gateway to prosperity in traditional Alaska Native villages.
 Whether for climate or sustainable economy, language revitalization or cultural revitalization, holistic approaches are necessary at a local level.